lorossi/just-memes-telegram/README.md

 ### Memes filtering

 If you are an habitual Reddit user, you will know that some memes are either auto-referential (in the likes of *"Reddit good!
-Instagram bad!"*) or make sense only in the context of the website (like *"Read the tile* or sporadic references to a certain user and its karma).
+Instagram bad!"*) or make sense only in the context of the website (like *"Read the tile"* or sporadic references to a certain user and its karma).
 Furthermore, you will also find that there are *a lot of reposts*.

 In order to filter out the unwanted memes, I initially started to remove submissions whose titles contain some *"skip words"* like, for example, *"karma"* and *"upvote"* (among terms that make sense only inside Reddit itself).